 You are likely to be charged extra if you request the espresso to be poured from the top as some baristas will ring the drink in the register like a latte.
 Lattes usually cost at least a dollar more than the standard espresso macchiato.

 Espresso con Panna is simply espresso with whipped cream.
 It’s also called doppio con Panna which means two espresso shots with whip cream.
-It is more of a dessert than a drink.
+It is a delicious warm coffee treat from Starbucks which is more of a dessert than a beverage.

 Some people prefer an upside-down espresso con Panna where whip cream goes into the cup first and espresso is poured over the whip.
 The upside-down version reduces the harshness of espresso.

-Starbucks regular whip cream is already sweetened and you can substitute it with cold brew whip cream for a yummier taste.
+Starbucks regular whip cream is already sweetened and you can substitute it with cold brew whipped cream for a yummier taste.

 Be sure to mix the cream and espresso for a creamy texture before drinking.
-Add white mocha for a richer twist
+You can add the white mocha sauce for a richer twist.

-Starbucks matcha green latte is made by adding pre-sweetened matcha powder to milk and then steaming the combination.
+Starbucks matcha green tea latte is made by adding pre-sweetened matcha powder to milk and then steaming the mixture.

 The steamed blend is then served hot in a cup.

-For most markets, except Canada and a few others matcha green tea latte is already sweetened so we do not recommend adding sweeteners.
+For most regions except Canada and a few others, matcha green tea latte is already sweetened so we do not recommend adding sweeteners.

-Since green tea has caffeine, a 16oz cup of matcha green tea latte has 80mg of caffeine and 240 calories.
+Match powder is caffeinated.
+A 16 oz cup of matcha green tea latte has 80 mg of caffeine and 240 calories.

 English breakfast tea is a popular blend of tea and is available at Starbucks as either plain black tea, a latte, or a simple black tea with a splash of hot milk.